top of page

 Let's demystify this: AI stands for artificial intelligence, but what most of us are interacting with - like ChatGPT - is just a very smart writing assistant.
 It’s trained to recognize patterns in how people speak, write, and communicate, and then generate responses based on those patterns.

 One of the easiest ways to think about it?
-It's like predictive text on steroids, like when your phone guesses the next word in a text message, except way more helpful.
+It's like predictive text on steroids.
+You know, that feature on your phone that guesses the next word in a text message?
+Now imagine it being way more helpful.

-You ask it a question, give it some context, and it gives you suggestions, summaries, outlines, captions, or ideas in return.
+You ask it a question, give it some context, and it provides suggestions, summaries, outlines, captions, or ideas in return.

-From there, I started using it to brainstorm blog posts, write outlines, and clarify my marketing messages.
+From there, I began using it to brainstorm blog posts, write outlines, and clarify my marketing messages.
 Slowly but surely, it became a helpful sidekick.
-And now?
-I use it weekly inside my quilting business and coaching program.
+Now?
+I utilize it weekly inside my quilting business and coaching program.

 Here’s what I do to keep things safe: